jwbuurlage/Bulk/README.md

 ## About BSP

-In the bulk synchronous parallel (BSP) programming model, communication between processors (or nodes, or cores) does not happen asynchronously.
+In the bulk-synchronous parallel (BSP) programming model, communication between processors (or nodes, or cores) does not happen asynchronously.
 Instead, all communication is staged and resolved at fixed _synchronization points_.
 These synchronizations delimit so-called _supersteps_.
-Although this means the implementation is not as free to overlap communication and computation, this way of structuring parallel programs has a number of advantages.
+This way of structuring parallel programs has a number of advantages, at the cost of limiting the application's freedom to overlap communication and computation.

 - The resulting programs are **structured**, easy to understand and maintain, and their performance and correctness can be reasoned about.